 Assists in conducting special investigations at locations throughout the District to resolve discrepancies discovered by audits.

-Prepares reports, presentations, and correspondence containing descriptive, analytical, and evaluative content related to assigned auditing work.
+Prepares reports, presentations, and other communications containing descriptive, analytical, and evaluative content related to assigned auditing work.

 Performs related duties as assigned.

-An Assistant Auditor performs professional auditing work of moderate complexity related to operations, management controls, policies, practices, performance, and financial records.
+An Assistant Auditor performs professional-level auditing work of moderate complexity related to operations, management controls, policies, practices, performance, and financial records.

 An Auditor conducts complex internal operational, performance, compliance, and financial audits for the District.

 A Senior Auditor acts as a lead over a small audit team and plans and conducts complex and difficult internal operational, compliance, performance, and financial audits for the District.

 Immediate supervision is received from higher level auditing staff.
 Work direction may be provided by an Auditor.